apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

   "title": "Connecting to the node"
 }
 [/block]
-First you need to connect to configured Ignite node using ODBC.
-Nothing new here - you should properly specify connection string arguments.
-If some argument was not specified default value is used instead.
-Refer to [Connection String](doc:connecting-string) page for details.
-Pay special attention to `Cache` attribute - you should specify name of any existing cache here.
-It is not really important which one thanks to [Cross-cache queries](doc:sql-queries#cross-cache-queries).
-Note however that you have to specify schema name prior to your tables if you are trying to run query upon some table of a cache which is not the one you connected to.
+After the cluster is configured and started we can connect to it from the ODBC driver side.
+To do this you need to prepare a valid connection string and pass it as a parameter to the ODBC driver at the connection time.
+Refer to [Connection String](doc:connecting-string) page for more details.

-You can also use [pre-configured DSN](connection-string-and-dsn#configuring-dsn) for connection.
+Alternatively, you can also use [pre-configured DSN](connection-string-and-dsn#configuring-dsn) for connection purposes as it's shown in the example below.
 [block:code]
 {
   "codes": [